A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Solution of the PDEs in the PIE Framework: PIE-Galerkin approximation

-We note that the property given by \cref{th:discrete} could be established due to the fact that the 3-PI operator $\mcl T$ is invariant under a projection onto the polynomial subspace $\mathbb{P}^N$.
-Such invariance would not necessarily hold true for another choice of an approximation space, such as, e.g., with harmonic functions.
+We note that the property given by \cref{th:discrete} could be established due to the fact that the 3-PI operator $\mcl T$ is invariant under a projection onto the polynomial subspace $\mathbb{P}^N$, thus guaranteeing the equivalence of the transformations (\ref{eq:maph}) and (\ref{eq:discreteop}).
+It would not necessarily hold true for another choice of an approximation space, such as, e.g., with harmonic functions.

 To represent the operator $\mcl A=\mcl P_{\{H_0,H_1,H_2\}}$ in the right-hand side of equation~(\ref{eq:piein}), which contains the functions $A_0(x)$, $A_1(x)$, and $A_2(x)$, in the Chebyshev Galerkin approximation framework, we decompose the functions $A_j(x)$, $j=0,1,2$, into the Chebyshev series as